 Colonial Williamsburg’s official hotels offer a range of accommodations.
 Whether you’re traveling for business, looking for a romantic getaway, or planning a family vacation, you’ll find an option that will meet your needs.

-The Williamsburg Inn, The Griffin Hotel, and Williamsburg Woodlands offer pet friendly accommodations based on availability.
+The Williamsburg Inn, The Williamsburg Lodge, The Griffin Hotel, and Williamsburg Woodlands offer pet friendly accommodations based on availability.

 Yes.
-The Williamsburg Inn and The Griffin Hotel guesthouses require a non-refundable $50 per day cleaning fee.
+The Williamsburg Inn, The Williamsburg Lodge, and The Griffin Hotel guesthouses require a non-refundable $50 per day cleaning fee.
+The Williamsburg Lodge accepts dogs only.
 The Williamsburg Woodlands requires a non-refundable $25 per day cleaning fee.

 Yes.
 Dogs must be less than 50 pounds and no more than 2 dogs per room are permitted.
 You will be asked to sign a short pet policy accepting responsibility for any damage or special cleaning costs.
 We'll also ask for your cellular phone number so we may contact you, if necessary, while your pet is alone in the room.